signalfx/splunk-otel-java-lambda/README.md

 ## Deploy the wrapper with a Lambda layer

 Add a layer that includes the Splunk Lambda wrapper to your Lambda function.
 A layer is code and other content that a Lambda function that you can run without including them in your deployment package.
+Splunk provides layers you can deploy.

 Follow these steps to configure a Splunk Lambda wrapper to export spans to Splunk APM with a layer that Splunk provides.
 You can also deploy the layer with a SAM template.
 For more information, see the [example](./examples/splunk-layer/README.md).